Skirlez/fabricated-exchange/README.md

 # Contributing

+Contributions are welcome.

-This is my very first Minecraft mod, and so I am unfamiliar with good Fabric mod practices.
+This is my very first Fabric mod, and so I am unfamiliar with good Fabric mod practices.
 If you spot anything that is done incorrectly, unsafely, or that could be done more efficiently, please open an issue/pull request a change.

 Additionally, as of now, the mod is still under development.
 So you could also suggest or implement new features, or old features from previous equivalence mods.

+Also, I'd appreciate an issue being opened before making a pull request to avoid two people working on the same thing.

 # Licensing